gpschool/gpss20/getting_started.md

 This year, we are hosting the labs on Binder, a cloud-based environment that you can use to run labs in.
 You can run the labs in Binder from your browser, without the need to setup a python environment locally on your machine.

 To access the labs on Binder, follow the appropriate links on the [Labs](./labs) page.
 We recommend using Binder during the lab sessions.
+Note that due to high numbers of participants and limits on concurrent users in Binder, you may have to use one of the mirror lab, if you are unable to load a lab.

 **Remember to download your notebooks if you would like to save them, as changes made will not be saved across different sessions.**